 Homemade Chili Seasoning Mix

-- 1 Tbsp smoked paprika (regular paprika will work too)
+- 1 tablespoon smoked paprika (regular paprika will work too)

 - Measure out all of your individual spices and combine to use in your chili or store in an airtight container for later use.
 Add salt and pepper, to taste, when making chili.